Motion Graphics Designer Resume Examples

 - Tailor your resume to each job application by emphasizing relevant skills and experiences.

-- Keep the design of your resume visually clean, leveraging your design skills to make it stand out.
+- Keep the design of your resume visually clean, using your design skills to make it stand out.

 - State any awards or recognitions received for your motion graphics work.